chef/chef-web-docs/content/cookbooks.md

 <tr class="odd">
 <td><a href="/ohai_custom/">Ohai Plugins</a></td>
 <td>ohai/</td>
-<td>Custom Ohai plugins can be written to load additional information about your nodes to be used in recipes.</td>
+<td>Custom Ohai plugins can be written to load additional information about your nodes to be used in recipes.
+This requires Chef Infra Server 12.18.14 or later.</td>
 </tr>
 <tr class="even">
 <td><a href="/config_rb_metadata/">Metadata</a></td>